Posts Tagged 'organic'

 Written by Holly Pellham Davis

-It's that time again.... back to school!
-And with even more studies popping up with findings that skipping breakfast increases cardiovascular disease, decreases cognitive function and sets us up for future unhealthy cravings throughout the day and sets us on a healthy path.
+Skipping breakfast increases cardiovascular disease, decreases cognitive function and sets us up for future unhealthy cravings throughout the day.
+Make sure to begin your day on a healthy path.

 As expected, our first stop is breakfast.
 A child’s ability to properly function throughout the day rests on this meal.
 It is imperative for sustained energy, concentration, and focus.
 Breakfast also dictates what the body will crave as the day goes on.
 If breakfast is a toaster pastry (high fructose corn syrup, hydrogenated oils, GMOs, chemical preservatives,dyes, and synthetic vitamins), a donut (fried chemical cocktail), a white bagel, Starbucks pound cake (it clocks in at 46g sugar and 490 calories…opt for the oatmeal), a muffin, a frozen waffle, high-sugar cereal, or other processed, sugar-laden food, then the body is being set up to fail, fall, and crash.

 Here with some of our favorite energy-imparting, super healthy breakfast options:

 Protein smoothie made with a protein base such as 1 scoop of hemp protein combined with 1/2 c organic blueberries, 1 frozen organic banana, 1 tbs organic chia seed, and 1 cup of unsweetened organic almond milk.

 1-2 tbs. freshly ground organic nut butter with organic peeled and cored apple slices, plus a handful of fresh organic blueberries (or other seasonal berries), and 1/2 organic banana sliced on top of 1/2 c plain Greek yogurt.